1968–69 NBA season: Season recap

 Van Breda Kolff's blunder also meant a whole new round of criticism for Chamberlain, who was also blasted in the press by Russell, who retired after the series.
 Chamberlain had chosen not to shoot in the playoffs, averaging just 14 points per game, while concentrating on defense and rebounding.
 The quiet, well-mannered West was also outraged with his coach, his outstanding 31 points and 7.5 assist averages in the playoffs again good only for second place.

-The Celtics were again paced by the outstanding all-around game of John Havlicek, just as they had been a year ago.
-But it was Russell, the retiring player/coach, who commanded center stage, retiring as the NBA winner.
+The Celtics were again led by the all-around game of John Havlicek, just as they had been a year ago.
+However, the larger story was Bill Russell, the star player/coach, ending his career with his 11th NBA championship.